 “Get her Paul E. Martin.
 Cheri, kiss your pimp with that mouth.”

-Last night.
-Trump supporter.
-On my thread.
-Trying to make one of those very American arguments about how Islam is violent and how Muslims — 1.6 billion of them — ultimately, are out to get us.
+Last night those vulgar words were in my Facebook thread.
+The troll was trying to make one of those very American arguments about how Islam is violent and how Muslims — 1.6 billion of them — ultimately, are out to get us.

-Most of these Facebook experts on religion don’t even know a Muslim.
-Most of them have no formal training.
-But, somehow, they know exactly what Sharia Law entails, even though it’s a highly disputed doctrine even amongst Islamic scholars.
+Most of the people I run into who are critical of Islam don’t even know a Muslim.
+Most of them have no formal academic training in religion.
+What they get are from propaganda websites.
+Of course, given that, they know exactly what Sharia Law entails, even though it’s a highly disputed doctrine even amongst Islamic scholars.

 Some of you are reading and you think you are “above” debating political issues on social media.
-You’re adopted a new kind of spiritual smugness I’ve seen in the past 18 months — the idea amongst many Jesus-y Christians who think that think 21st century nobility consists of avoiding conflict at all costs, lots of god talk, and the mistaken view that Jesus did nothing much more than walk around bro-ing everyone while he strategized ways to develop more trendy Christian-ghetto-holy-huddle-echo-chamber-churches.
+You’ve adopted a new kind of spiritual smugness I’ve seen in the past 18 months — the idea amongst many Jesus-y Christians who think that think 21st-century holiness consists of avoiding conflict at all costs, lots of god talk, and the mistaken view that Jesus did nothing much more than walk around bro-ing everyone.

 The women and children dying in the freezing Syrian desert.